sharkdp/bat/doc/assets.md

 4. Re-compile `bat`.
 At compilation time, the `syntaxes.bin` file will be stored inside the `bat` binary.

 5. Use `bat --list-languages` to check if the new languages are available.
+You may want to do something like `export PATH="`pwd`/target/debug:$PATH"` to ensure the locally compiled version is the one being used.

 6. Add a syntax test for the new language.
 See [below](#Syntax-tests) for details.